Skip to content

 Streamlined CEQA Review of Housing Project at Greater Height and Density than Allowed by Zoning Upheld in Sacramentans for Fair Planning v.
 City of Sacramento

-Road Map Of California With Sacramento Pinned
+Road Map of California with Sacramento Pinned

 In the first published opinion to consider a Sustainable Communities Environmental Assessment (SCEA), the Third District upheld the City of Sacramento’s approval and streamlined CEQA review of a transit priority project that would build “significantly more housing” than otherwise allowed in the zoning code.
 The opinion strengthens charter city’sgeneral police powerto exceed density restrictions where “it is determined that the project provides a significant community benefit.”
 This will help cities seeking to densify their urban core beyond existing zoning and…